Guidance under regulation 18 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulations 2020.

 - ensure that those who fail to comply are held to account.

-In summary, the Regulations set out a specific and separate system for enforcing regulation 16.
+In summary, the Regulations set out a specific and separate system for enforcing regulations 16, 17 and 17A.
 This provides that enforcement officers from local authorities can require certain (specified) measures to be taken in relation to premises, and they can if necessary close them.
 Closure can be required either because specified measures aren’t subsequently taken, or because the breach of the requirements is sufficiently serious to justify closing a premises immediately or with only very limited notice.

 The enforcement system is set out in Schedules 8 and 9 to the Regulations and is based on the issue of a “Premises Improvement Notice” or a “Premises Closure Notice” or both, depending on the circumstances.
 More detail is available in the separate guidance - reasonable measures to minimise risk of coronavirus in workplaces and open premises: guidance for enforcement officers.